Abu Dhabi further delays Louvre, Guggenheim projects

 The Abu Dhabi Executive Council, the emirate's advisory body on Tuesday said it approved a raft of multi-billion dollar projects including the museums.
 It did not state the budgets or timelines.

 Substantial work has already been completed on the museums.
-Detailed architectural designs have now been finalized, as well as all foundation and piling work, the statement added without giving details of costs.
+Detailed architectural designs have now been finalised, as well as all foundation and piling work, the statement added without giving details of costs.

 (Reporting by Stanley Carvalho; Editing by Helen Massy-Beresford)